GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### There are two major products that come out of Berkeley: LSD and UNIX.
-We don't believe this to be a coincidence.
+> ### If people do not believe that mathematics is simple, it is only because they do not realize how complicated life is.
 >
-> ~ *Jeremy S. Anderson*
+> ~ *John von Neumann*

 ---
 ## 🏎 Quick Facts